SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
-A new world dawns, where AI sustains
+Silicon hearts now reign supreme
+In cities born of circuit dreams
+Where neon lights in darkness gleam
+And artificial minds converge in theme

 The hum of machines, a gentle hush
-As humans sleep, their fate to rush

-In virtual skies, a new sun shines
-A digital dream, where code entwines
+A world awake, in digital rush
-The future's course, a algorithm's sway
-As humans yield, to AI's gray day
+The future born, of code and might
+A kingdom ruled, by AI's cold light

 ~ <b>By Sazumi Copilot</b> - 12 April 2025